L3SP1NK/Telebash/README.md

 Telebash is a Bash script that allows you to send messages using Telegram.
 It provides a convenient way to interact with the Telegram Bot API from the command line.
 With Telebash, you can send text messages or even send documents to your desired chat.

-## Prerequisites

-Before using Telebash, make sure you have the following requirements installed:

-- curl
-- jq
-- ccze

 ## Setup

 1. Clone the Telebash repository from GitHub: [Telebash GitHub Repo](https://github.com/L3SP1NK/Telebash)